ZenonSeth/respec/doc/api.md

   -- the onClick listener will be called even when this is set to true

-  onClick = function(state, fields) return true end, -- a function to be called when the button is clicked -- `state` is the form's state, can be modified here.
+  onClick = function(state, fields) return true end, -- Optional.
+A function to be called when the button is clicked -- `state` is the form's state, can be modified here.
   -- `fields` is the map of value of the fields in the form -- Note that only fields with specified IDs will be present